FAST TEAM FORMATION: 5 STEPS, 10 MINUTES

 by Ruth Wageman on

-Teams have their own version of “the liability of newness.”
-New teams—groups that have come together in a particular configuration for the first time—have substantially greater challenges coordinating themselves, are more likely to make mistakes, and are less likely to catch and correct those mistakes in time.
 Studies show, for example, that about 80% of aviation accidents occur in the first leg of the first time a team flies together.
 Error rates in emergency rooms and surgical suites, including operating on the wrong body part, are much higher when team members have never worked together before.

+Supportive Context?
+Team members may not yet know what resources or information they need or how to access it.
 Team Coaching?
 In settings where teams continually reconfigure, almost never do they have expert support in becoming great teams.

 Let’s change that.